-Secret Amazon tips and tricks: The definitive guide
+Amazon tips and tricks: Best shopping hacks to know

 Clip coupons

-Amazon has its own coupons.
-There's actually an entire section of Amazon that's dedicated to coupons.
+Amazon serves up coupons.
+There's actually an entire section on Amazon that's dedicated to coupons.
 You can find coupons for electronics, pet supplies, toys, and other items.
 No scissors or physical coupons required.
 To get started with Amazon coupons, go to Amazon.com, then click on the link at the top for "Today's Deals."
 In the menu of sub items, click on "Coupons."

 Find promo codes

-We already mentioned Wikibuy as a discount code aggregator extension you should try, but an alternative to that is Honey.
-It will automatically find coupons for you and apply them at checkout.
+We already mentioned Wikibuy as a discount code aggregator extension you should try, but an alternative to that is Honey or Rakuten.
+They will automatically find coupons for you and apply them at checkout.
 Just install the extension and it will do everything.

 Subscribe and Save